GameAutomators/Examples/README.md

 `system(' adb pull /sdcard/screen.png ');`<br><br>
 The pulled image is stored in the form of a matrix of pixel values by the MATLAB.
 <br><br><br>
-<b>Step 2: Image processing and ADB Tool.</b>
+<b>Step 2: Image processing and ADB Tool</b><br>
-Once the screenshot is obtained, the algo of the code is programmed in such a way that it automatically generates the missing numbers in the Sudoku and auto fills the other matrices.
+`img = imread('screen.png')` command is used to read the image from the screen onto MATLAB. <br>
+The `ocr()` function recognizes texts in images and is useful in many computer vision applications such as image search, document analysis, and robot navigation.
+It provides an easy way to add text recognition functionality to a wide range of applications.

+<b>Step 3: ADB Tools</b><br>
+`ocr(a ,'TextLayout','Block')` command is used to read each block of text as a character and simulate it as an independent source.
+The screen is divided into various pixels, following which the pixel value is noted and used to evaluate the matrix positions.

+<b>Touch :</b><br>
+When the function `solver()` is uploaded using adb tools, the circuit produces a response in 0.615s and starts filling up the missing entries in the already existing Sudoku app.<br>
+There’s absolutely no need of human interference.
+The app gets hacked and produces a win in any case.